hu3agency/ep0_daoTeaching/b5essay/README.md

 huStory asks "Are We Right?" to see what might happen if we take control of Humanity's subconscious (our institutions) to remix and reprogram them with our values.

 Make...AWR, not WAR 😣

+🎶: Murder On the Dance Floor by Sophie Ellis-Bextor